.NET MAUI SDK Setup

 }

-3. Adding A Service Extension
+3. Adding a Service Extension

 Microsoft has a guide on generating a Notification Service Extension here, using Visual Studio and Visual Studio for Mac, but does not have any guidance on how you would create this for VSCode at this time.